 Clasping the wrist/arm behind the back

-This is again a self-restraint gesture, done in a situation where the person tries to hold back a negative reaction.
-By clasping the wrist or arm behind the back, the person obtains some degree of self-control.
+This is again a self-restraint gesture, done when a person tries to hold back a negative reaction.
+By clasping the wrist or arm behind the back, they achieve some degree of self-control.
 It is as if the gripping hand is preventing the other hand from striking out.

 So we can say that the person who needs to ‘get a good grip on himself’ does this gesture.
 The person doesn’t want to display their negative and defensive attitude to people.
 That’s why this gesture happens behind the back.

 If the person brought their hands to the front and crossed their arms around the chest, people would easily figure out that reaction.

 In other words, it is an arm-cross defensive gesture, but behind the back.
 The higher the person clasps his other arm, the more negative they’re feeling.

 Say a boss is giving instructions to some newly employed juniors.
 He clasps his hands behind his back most of the time.
 What if a colleague arrives on the scene and also starts giving instructions?

 The boss who was already present on the scene may feel a bit threatened, and this might challenge his superior position.
 So he may start holding the wrist behind his back and not his hand.

 Now, what if the president of the company arrives on the scene and rebukes the colleagues-the instructors, saying something like “Why are you wasting time giving instructions?
 They already read them in the job profile.
 Start assigning them some actual projects.”

 At this point, our superior who was gripping the wrist might clasp his arm at a higher position because his superiority has been threatened further.